Why is the temperature fluctuating in my cooling equipment?

 Temperature fluctuations are quite normal and always occur to a greater or less extent in cooling equipment.
 This guide gives you an introduction to dealing with different types of temperature fluctuations as well as a short guide to what you can do to adjust your equipment and to avoid temperature fluctuations that can lead to deviations.

 As said, temperature fluctuations are quite normal and will occur to a greater or less extent in all types of equipment.

 Below is an example of the temperature in a freezer:

 The temperature rises and falls in the freezer due to the control that the freezer is equipped with.
 Based on the setting, the freezer will cool until it reaches a limit value.
 When reached the compressor turns off and the temperature rises gradually due to the ambient temperature – the temperature in the surroundings.

 The size of the temperature fluctuations depends partly on the quality of the equipment.
-Expensive equipment will typically have better control, and will be able to keep temperatures more constant.
-Also the amount of goods in the equipment will influence the stability.
+Expensive equipment will typically have better control and will be able to keep temperatures more constant.
+Also, the number of goods in the equipment will influence stability.
 The more goods, and thereby thermal mass, the more constant the temperature will be.